Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson02TeamProject/TeamProject.md

 ## Project Overview

-You and your team will create a fun "About Us" page that shows information about each team member.
-You'll use JavaScript variables to store information and do some simple calculations to display interesting team stats!
+You and your team will create another "About Us" page that shows information about each team member - similar to our first website and our first data collection effort.
+However, this time you'll use JavaScript variables to store information and also use JavaScript to do some simple calculations to display interesting team stats!

 **Team Size:** 2 students